 I have given presentations and led rituals at numerous conferences and festivals, including the Parliament of the World’s Religions, the Greening of Religion conference in South Carilina, PantheaCon in San Jose, CA, Paganicon in Minneapolis, the Chicago Pagan Pride, the New Orleans Pagan Pride (where I was the guest of honor), an EarthSpirit annual gathering, and the Mormon Sunstone Symposium (with my wife) in Salt Lake City and Kirtland, OH.
 I have also taught an online class on Paganism and the Law at Cherry Hill Seminary.
 I also have delivered numerous sermons and led rituals at my own and other Unitarian Universalist congregations.

-I am currently working on two new books, The Greening of Paganism: Deep Ecology, Neo-Paganism, and Environmental Activism and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.
+I am currently working on two new books, The Greening of Paganism: Deep Ecology, Animism, and Spiritual Activism and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.

 I am one of the founding members of 350 Indiana-Calumet, which was the first chapter of 350.org in Indiana, and which worked to fight the fossil fuel industry in Northwest Indiana.